lspitzley/forecasting-competition/README.md

 daily low temperature (`MIN`), the probability of precipitation (`P_PRCP`).
 Preciptation will be have occurred when the value of the `PRCP` column is greater than `0.00`.

+The baseline prediction is named `mean_prev_seven`.
+It is simply the average temperature from the last seven days.

 # Submission Format

+The submissions must be in a CSV file formatted exactly as the values in the tables below.
+The easiest way to acheive this format is to build your forecasts with the `baseline_predictions.R` file.
+Modify the code in that file to include your forecasting technique.

 | fc.date    | fc.name   | fc.var   | fc.value    |
 |------------|-----------|----------|-------------|